htvekov/solivia_esphome/README.md

 [it-koncept](https://github.com/it-koncept) has tweaked this config and revised the registers to get a [working solution](https://github.com/it-koncept/Solvia-Inverter-G3) for his 3 x Delta Solivia 3.0 EU G3 & Delta Solivia 3.3 EU G3 inverters.

-I've tested on both ESP8266 with software & hardware uart and ESP32 with hardware uart only.
+I've tested on both ESP8266 with software & hardware UART and ESP32 with hardware UART only.
-I experience minor ESPHome <--> Home Assistant connection issues using the ESP8266 software uart.
+I experience minor ESPHome <--> Home Assistant connection issues using the ESP8266 software UART.
-So I've revised my production config to use the hardware uart pins instead.
+So I've revised my production config to use the hardware UART pins instead.
 This is rock solid.
-But remember to turn off debug communication on the uart pins.
+But remember to turn off debug communication on the UART pins.

 ### My config:
 ```